tagdots/update-pre-commit/README.md

 ## 🔆 Install update-pre-commit

+We use a GitHub project named `hello-world` in the command-line examples below.
+This project has `pre-commit` installed and a valid `.pre-commit-config.yaml`.

-In the examples below, we install **update-pre-commit** on a project named `hello-world` in a virtual environment named after the project.
+We will first install **update-pre-commit** in a virtual environment named after the project.
+Next, we will show the results of running **update-pre-commit** with different options.

 ```
 ~/work/hello-world $ workon hello-world